-Alex Jebb is in his second year coaching the men’s and women’s track & field teams at Johns Hopkins.
+Alex Jebb is in his third year coaching the men’s and women’s track & field teams at Johns Hopkins.
 Jebb, a former Hopkins track & field captain, returned to Homewood after completing his NCAA eligibility and obtaining his master’s degree at Duke University.

 Jebb was a three-year captain for the Blue Jays and was named the Centennial Conference Championship Field MVP during the 2012 indoor and outdoor seasons.
-The West Point, NY, native set Hopkins records in the 60m high hurdles, indoor long jump, indoor triple jump and outdoor triple jump.
+The West Point, NY native set Hopkins records in the 60m high hurdles, indoor long jump, indoor triple jump and outdoor triple jump.

 Jebb double majored at Hopkins in biomedical engineering and applied math & statistics and received his master’s degree from Duke in engineering management.
 Jebb counts Nick Newman as his greatest coaching mentor outside of Johns Hopkins.